v6cord/VVVVVV/FEATURES.md

 - Removed the limit where every 21st text box in a row would not show up (the removal of this limit only applies in VCE levels)

+- `reloadonetime(script)` - allow re-triggering of one-time script boxes with the given script name

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting